Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <ul>
   <li><b>Usercontent.css</b> -> Added the possibility to change the Ublock origin add-on blocked page popup (you need to edit usercontent with the proper dynamic ID of your extension.
 Further explanation given above the lines in there).</li>
 </ul>
+<h3>Known issues:</h3>
+<p><b>If you are using the method to change the scrollbars found here, you will have to edit the <code>chrome.manifest</code> file with each firefox update, since the update resets this file to become empty again</b> (which should at least give you one or two months before having to re-edit it).</p>
+<p>I'm currently working on a way to make scrollbars change more permanent, but it may take some time... so you will still have to change the <code>chrome.manifest</code> manually until then.
 <br />
 <p><b>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</b></p>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>